 Daniel joined Coram as a tenant after successful completion of his pupillage in October 2022 under the supervision of Sophie Hill, Alison Easton and Kieran Pugh.

 Daniel has conducted matrimonial finance proceedings throughout their life-span.
 His cases have involved pleadings as to conduct, material non-disclosure, assets held abroad and the inclusion of non-matrimonial property.

 Daniel has a particular specialism and interest in surrogacy disputes and alternative family cases, having focussed on the law relating to such issues in both his undergraduate and post-graduate studies.

 Public Law Children

-Daniel obtained a first in law at Oxford – ranking within the top ten in his year – and later achieved a “distinction” on the Oxford BCL.
-He received Exeter College’s prize for the top results in law finals and was subsequently awarded the college’s most prestigious scholarship for full Bachelor of Civil Law funding.
+Daniel obtained a first in law at Oxford – ranking within the top ten in his year and receiving the joint highest mark in the subjects of jurisprudence and medical law.
+He later achieved a “distinction” on the Oxford Bachelor of Civil law.
+Daniel received Exeter College’s prize for the top results in law finals and was subsequently awarded the college’s most prestigious scholarship for full Bachelor of Civil Law funding.